 Long-term productive and successful people have hobbies and activities that psychologically have the same rewards as their jobs but without the frustration and stress of real work.
 Deep play is important especially for people who have a lack of control over their schedule, work for long hours, and are prone to overdoing it.

-Work office is highly demanding, you need to add movement to your life, so it helps your brain to be more productive and have a better performance.
+Working in an office is highly demanding, and you need to add movement to your life,so it helps your brain to be more productive and have better performance.

-Exercising also enhances your resilience, lower stress, and gives you a longer healthier life.
+Exercising also enhances your resilience, lowers stress, and gives you a longer, healthier life.
 Besides, it’s also been proven that it is a major relief for anxiety and depression.

 Imagine combining it with a healthier diet, it's a pathway to complete success!
 Give it a try and experience first-hand the boost in productivity and creativity that well being provides.

 This one is the simplest and hardest thing to accomplish in our busy lives.
-Sleep is thought of as loss time, where it is actually a time of higher mental activity, that gives time to our brain to consolidate memories and skills.
-In addition to clearing out toxins that are related to dementia later in life.
+Sleep is thought of as lost time, whereas it is actually a time of higher mental activity, that gives time to our brain to consolidate memories and skills.
+In addition, it clears out toxins that are related to dementia later in life.

-You are not lazy, in fact, your a very smart person that strategically can develop spaces where you can have joy, and that this joy impacts your productivity and creativity!
+You are not lazy because you sleep.
+In fact, you're a very smart person that can strategically develop spaces where you can have joy, and this joy impacts your productivity and creativity!

 Project management methodologies are the tools that allow project managers to guide their team members through a project from initiation to completion effectively and efficiently.
 They are designed to maximize the use of resources and time.